Left to right:

 Mechanical:

-The Mechanical Division is responsible for fabricating the "meat and bones" of our robot.
+The Mechanical Division is responsible for fabricating the "bones and muscles" of our robot.
 This division makes up the largest portion of our team.
 Using wrenches, screws, clamps, nuts, bolts, drills, and saws, Mechanical manipulates motors and metal in order to make a robot that completes a task set for us by FIRST.
 They do lots of hands-on work, always trying to make the best robot possible.
 During competitions, Mechanical fixes any damage the robot might have sustained during the match.
 Even when designs fail, the Mechanical Division keeps working until they find a solution.

 Electrical: